mongodb-developer/workshop/README.md

 To achieve this, you can use HTTPS Endpoints which execute a JavaScript function when called.

-- Let's navigation in our serverless application in the App Services tab.
+- Let's navigate in our serverless application in the App Services tab.

 ![App Services tab](images/nav_app_services.png)

 - When you activated the Data API, Atlas created a serverless application for you automatically to host your REST application.

 ![Data application](images/data_app.png)